 Don’t Skimp on Tape

-Packing tape can be just as important as bubble wrap when you’re packing fragile objects.
+Packing tape can be as important as bubble wrap when packing fragile objects.
 Securing bubble wrap with tape will ensure the protective layers around your fragile items remain in place and don’t slip.
 You can also tape your boxes along the seams to reinforce the boxes’ edges.

 Fill Hollow Items